How Much Do You Need to Make to Live Comfortably in Texas?

 Living Cost and Median Income for Texas, California, Hawaii, and Minnesota.

-Naturally, these figures change in response to various political, environmental, economic, and social effects.
+Naturally, these figures change in response to political, environmental, economic, and social effects.

 Work Opportunities